tomaslangkaas/dejavu.js/README.md

 ## User interaction

-View instances eases communcication between HTML and JavaScript, in particular when handling user interaction.
-In the next example, we add a text input, which is bound to the `message` property by the attribute `djv="bind: message"`.
+View instances ease communication between HTML and JavaScript, in particular when handling user interaction.
+In the next example, we add a text input, bound to the `message` property by the attribute `djv="bind: message"`.

 ```html
 <div id="viewDiv">